Veritone Launches Veritone Data Marketplace, Expanding Ethical Access to AI-Ready Data. Learn more

 Welcome to the first chapter of our artificial intelligence (AI) for public safety blog series.
 In this blog, we will be covering:

-- Ways that AI, including Veritone Track, helps combat human trafficking while balancing privacy concerns
+• Ways that AI, including Veritone Track, helps combat human trafficking while balancing privacy concerns and more

 The current state of missing persons investigations

 Traditional methods for missing persons investigations involve physical search and rescue (SAR) operations, such as ground, aerial, and water-based searches.
-Investigators also rely on investigative techniques such as witness interviews, surveillance footage analysis, and evidence collection, to locate missing individuals.
+Investigators also rely on investigative techniques such as witness interviews, surveillance footage analysis, evidence collection, and at times, DNA analysis, to locate missing individuals.

 These methods, while effective, have limitations such as time, resources, and human error, making it difficult to find missing persons in a timely manner.
 And, as most of us know, timeliness is paramount in these types of investigations.